Ackerland Hotel

 ✦ from Toulouse last train 5pm in 3h30 with a change

-climate is a bit drab, and not at all pleasant Jan-Feb thus would be closed (except possibly teams) making the remaining months acceptable; 3/4 week Christmas-NYE special programme; Low: Nov,Mar would be low season; Shoulder: Apri,May,Oct shoulder, High: June,Jul,Aug,Sep
+climate is a bit drab, and not at all pleasant Jan-Feb so would be closed (except maybe teams escaping Paris) making the remaining months acceptable; 3/4 week Christmas-NYE special programme; Low: Nov,Mar; Shoulder: Apri,May,Oct; High: June,Jul,Aug,Sep

 noise could be disruptive as the property is in a narrow valley with the line below 70m2 away; I'm not sure this would be a notable issue as outdoor time would generally be elsewhere around except for the summer

-✦ passenger trains are approx 5:30am–10pm every 25mins (both directions averaged) however most stop and thus will not make much noise, plus both directions approach from around corners in the valley so masking noise, there's only 10 that pass at speed plus occasional freight trains
+✦ passenger trains are approx 5:30am–10pm every 25mins (both directions averaged) many stop and thus will not make much noise, plus both directions approach from around corners in the valley masking approach noise, there's only 10 that pass at speed plus occasional freight trains

-✦ the line is being upgraded and the intercity trains (Paris-Toulouse) replaced in 2027 (amazingly with new Spanish trains)
+✦ the line is being upgraded and the intercity trains (Paris-Toulouse) replaced in 2027 (amazingly, with new Spanish trains) so times and frequency shoudl improve slightly

 property detail ↗︎